Board of Trustees

 Gunn, who was appointed to the board in 1984, graduated summa cum laude from William Woods in 1971 with a major in biology.
-She graduated from the University of Missouri School of Medicine in 1975 and now practices dermatology in Jefferson City, Mo.
+She graduated from the University of Missouri School of Medicine in 1975 and now practices dermatology in Jefferson City, Missouri.
 She has served as president of the Mid-Missouri Dermatological Society, as well as on the board of directors of the Missouri Dermatological Society.
 In addition, Dr. Gunn is a member of the American Academy of Dermatology, the American Medical Association, the American Society of Investigative Dermatology and the Dermatology Foundation.
 In 1983, she delivered the fall convocation address at William Woods.
-She also established the Victoria Gunn Scholarship.
+She also established the Victoria Gunn Henry Scholarship.

 Melinda Cheryl Hall-Patterson